Royal Mail Special Delivery Costs: 9am, 1pm & Insurance

 | Excess | Variable | None |

-Concrete example: Sending a watch worth £8,000 via Royal Mail Special Delivery leaves you with zero coverage above £2,500.
-The same watch insured with Secursus costs approximately £48 — less than the cost of Royal Mail's 9am service for 2kg.
+To put that in concrete terms: sending a watch worth £8,000 via Royal Mail Special Delivery leaves you with zero coverage above £2,500.
+Insuring the same watch with Secursus costs approximately £48.
+That is less than the cost of Royal Mail's 9am service for a 2kg parcel.

 Checklist: Sending Valuables via Royal Mail Special Delivery